Kinto/kinto/cliquet_docs/reference/resource.rst

 Permissions
 ===========

-Using the :class:`cliquet.resource.UserResource`, the resource is accessible by any authenticated request, but the records are isolated by :term:`user id`.
+Using the :class:`kinto.core.resource.UserResource`, the resource is accessible by any authenticated request, but the records are isolated by :term:`user id`.

-In order to define resources whose records are not isolated, open publicly or controlled with individual fined-permissions, a :class:`cliquet.resource.ShareableResource` could be used.
+In order to define resources whose records are not isolated, open publicly or controlled with individual fined-permissions, a :class:`kinto.core.resource.ShareableResource` could be used.

 But there are other strategies, please refer to :ref:`dedicated section about permissions